 The humidity, however, is on the rise.
 It’s around 60% and tends to stick around well after dark, so you don’t have to worry about covering up so much when you head out for drinks and petiscos (Portuguese tapas, basically).
-The sea is also becoming more bearable, at around 19°C, which isn’t so bad, we guess.
+The sea is also becoming more bearable, at around 19°C, which isn’t so bad.
 Makes for a refreshing break from the sun.

 Weather in Portugal in July

 Things start to get pretty hot in July in Portugal, guys.
 It’s up there as one of the warmest months of the year.
 The average temperature for the entire country is a pretty warm 30°C. These hot summer days make going to the beach a great idea.